 As always, reserve as soon as possible.

 Women in the outdoors

-A Birds and Bogs Weekend June 21-22 in the northern Twin Cities suburb of East Bethel is $50 with dorm lodgings.
-A
+In 2014, they include a Birds and Bogs Weekend June 20-21 at the Cedar Creek Reserve in the Twin Cities suburb of

 Bicycling, bismarcks and a bed

-One of Minnesota's oldest bicycle rides is the Tour of Saints, July 7 this year.
+One of Minnesota's oldest bicycle rides is the Tour of Saints in July.
 It starts in St. Joseph and goes through St. John's Abbey and University, and you can stay in the dorms of the College of St. Benedict.